LarryNgugi/First-C-Project/README.md

 # First-C-Project
 Hotel Based Program
-The program requests for your oder calculates the total price (taxed price,untaxed price payable amount) requests for customers feedback end of program
+The program requests for your order calculates the total price (taxed price,untaxed price payable amount) requests for clients feedback end of program